cu-mkp/sandbox/categories.md

 ![categories-swarmplot-blank](https://github.com/cu-mkp/manuscript-object/blob/master/sandbox/blank_swarmplot.png?raw=true)

-### Notes and Observations and Why is This Interesting?
+### Notes, Observations, and Why is This Interesting?

 **Casting:**
 - The largest category is found throughout the entire manuscript, but clustering of entries can be seen in the second half, especially after fol.
 115r or so.